 - Support Groups – Turning to family & friends for support is essential, but then if patients need more help, they should speak with doctors for joining a support group.
 Heart disease patients should realize that talking to others with similar problems about concerns they are having can be very helpful.

-- Continuing Medical Checkups – Heart disease patients having chronic or recurring heart conditions should regularly check in with doctors in order to make sure that that their heart condition is being properly managed.
+- Continuing Medical Checkups – Heart disease patients having chronic or recurring heart conditions should regularly check in with doctors in order to make sure that their heart condition is being properly managed.

 There are certain types of heart diseases, like heart defects which cannot be prevented.
 However, there are many other types of heart diseases which can be prevented by making some changes in lifestyle.
 These changes which can improve a person’s quality of life include the following.